My Thoughts on Golf

 If you want to improve your ball-striking, you’ll have to stop thinking when you’re swinging.

 Your swing moves too fast to be consciously controlled.
-When you try to manipulate your swing motion, you’ll only succeed in throwing yourself off-balance.
+When you try to manipulate your swing motion, you’ll only succeed in moving yourself off-balance.

 Continually taking golf lessons is like continually buying new golf clubs, it’s expensive and there is no reason for it.